bechirtouhami/sitepress-multilingual-cms/readme.txt

 == Screenshots ==

-You can find screen shots of WPML in our [press kit](http://wpml.org/home/press-kit/).
+You can find screen shots of WPML in the [quick intro](http://wpml.org/home/press-kit/) page.

 == Changelog ==